kellanloew/LiveProjects/README.md

 				db.save()
 				return get_movies(request, db.display, db.year_sort, genreSort)
 ```
-In the second function, using beautiful soup and parsing techniques, I got the top 100 movie title from IMDB.
+In the second function, using by making API calls and then parsing the resulting JSON, I got the top 100 movie title from IMDB.
 Then for each movie, using the title as parameter, I queried the OMDB API for details for each movie.
 This involved installing python's w3lib module to make the title string into a safe parameter with only ASCII characters, to remove the possibility of foreign characters being passed in.
 The OMDB API returned a JSON object which I parsed for the data I wanted, then saved the appropriate data to the appropriate properties of a movie class instance.
 A list of movies was thereby created, and returned in a context to the HTML.
 In order to implement the genre search efficiently, before creating a movie instance and adding it to the list, I checked the JSON response to see if the movie included the genre the user requested, and if not, it simply returned to the top of the loop to find the next movie.
 To implement the display feature, the loop to fetch movies was ran until the length of the movie list was as long as the desired display.
 ```